Whether you’re going on a half-day or week-long photo tour, here is a handy checklist of items you should seriously consider on every trip.

 5) A few back up batteries (AA, specialized camera batteries and flash) & charger

-6) Extra media cards for your camera in ziploc or sturdy zippered or velcro pocket case.
+6) Extra media/SD cards for your camera in ziploc or sturdy zippered or velcro pocket case.

 7) A sturdy tripod with ball head for longer lenses (Gitzo, Bogen, Wimberely, Really Right Stuff, etc.)